 Recognizing the importance of language, after research, reflection, and conversations with staff and thought partners, CSSP has decided to standardize the capitalization of the “B” in Black in our writing, when referring to people of African descent.
 At CSSP we understand that Black refers to not just a color but signifies a history and the racial identity of Black Americans.
 As writer and professor Lori L. Tharps argues, “Black with a capital B refers to people of the African diaspora.
 Lowercase black is simply a color.”

 Yet capitalizing “Black” is not universally accepted.
-In fact, it is common to see “Black” in lower case, even though other racial groups like Asian American, Latinx, and Native, are routinely capitalized.
+In fact, it is common to see “Black” in lower case, even though other racial and ethnic groups like Asian, Latinx, and Native, are routinely capitalized.
 Additionally, major publications like The New York Times, and other major news outlets that adhere to the AP Style Book, do not call for capitalizing “B” in Black.
 The typographical rule by these predominantly White institutions set precedence to lowercase ‘b’ despite the opposing preference by many Black people.
 So, what does it mean when we align with grammatical rules determined by predominantly White institutions, instead of predominantly Black institutions, like ESSENCE and Ebony magazines, both of which capitalize the “B” in Black?

 It is evident that anti-Blackness permeates every aspect of life in the United States, including how institutions write and talk about people.
 Language has been part of the way society and institutions separate Black Americans and devalue their humanity.
 Throughout American history, dehumanizing names, refusal to use “Ms.” or “Mr.” when addressing Black adults, and signs indicating separate, substandard facilities have been used to justify the inequitable treatment of Black Americans.